|181.01||Wages of minors; to whom paid.|

 Subd.
 4. Civil remedy.
 A person injured by a violation of subdivision 1 may bring an action for damages against the violator.
 There is a rebuttable presumption that a losing bidder on a project on which a violation of subdivision 1 has occurred has suffered damages in an amount equal to the profit it projected to make on its bid.
 The court may award attorney fees, costs, and disbursements to a party recovering under this subdivision.

 Subd.
 5. Penalty.
-In addition to any other penalties provided by law for the failure to obtain required workers' compensation coverage or the failure to make unemployment insurance contributions, a person violating subdivision 1 is guilty of a misdemeanor.
+In addition to any other penalties provided by law for the failure to obtain required workers' compensation coverage or the failure to make reemployment insurance benefits contributions, a person violating subdivision 1 is guilty of a misdemeanor.

 181.73 Migrant labor; health insurance.